 - 1. No more than one person will be given an oral test at a time, unless the Examination Board has decided otherwise. - 2.
 An oral test is taken in public, unless in an exceptional case the Examination Board or the examiner concerned has decided otherwise, or the student has objected to this. - 3.
-An oral test assessed by one examiner only, will be audio recorded.
-The Examination Board will archive the audio file for two years after the assessment.
+An oral test should be assessed by at least two examiners or in the event of only one examiner, the assessment must be video and/or audio recorded.
+The Examination Board will archive the recorded file for two years after the assessment, or seven years in case of the Master Thesis.